Wayne Corden: Port Vale

+Mansfield Town

-Corden signed for Bill Dearden's Mansfield Town in 2000, and scored five goals in 40 games in 2000–01.
+Corden signed for Bill Dearden's Mansfield Town in 2000 and scored five goals in 40 games in 2000–01.
 He then helped the team achieve promotion to the Second Division in 2001–02, scoring nine goals in 51 games.
-The club were relegated back into the Third Division under Keith Curle's management at the end of the 2002–03 campaign, though Corden managed to hit 13 goals in his 48 appearances.
-He then scored eight goals in 52 games in 2003–04, and played in the play-off final, which Mansfield lost on penalties to Huddersfield Town; Corden's spot-kick was saved by Paul Rachubka in the shootout.
+The club were relegated back into the Third Division under Keith Curle's management at the end of the 2002–03 campaign.
+However, Corden managed to hit 13 goals in his 48 appearances.
+He then scored eight goals in 52 games in 2003–04.
+He played in the play-off final, which Mansfield lost on penalties to Huddersfield Town; Corden's spot-kick was saved by Paul Rachubka in the shootout.
 He scored three goals in 27 games in 2004–05, to take his total tally in his five years with the club to 218 games and 38 goals in league and cup.

+Scunthorpe United

 In February 2005, he moved on to Brian Laws' Scunthorpe United, following a row with Mansfield manager Carlton Palmer.
 He played eight games as "Scunny" secured promotion out of League Two by finishing as the division's runners-up.
-He then played sixteen games in 2005–06, before in a move that reunited him with former manager Keith Curle he joined Chester City on loan in January 2006.
-However he appeared just twice for Chester, before he joined Leyton Orient on loan in March.
-He scored twice in eight games as Orient won automatic promotion out of League Two; his two goals won the team three points that kept them above fourth placed Grimsby Town.
+He then played 16 games in 2005–06, before in a move that reunited him with former manager Keith Curle he joined Chester City on loan in January 2006.
+However, he appeared just twice for Chester, before he joined Leyton Orient on loan in March.
+He scored twice in eight games as Orient won automatic promotion out of League Two; his two goals won the team three points that kept them above fourth-placed Grimsby Town.

+Leyton Orient

-He was released by Scunthorpe in May 2006, and Leyton Orient manager Martin Ling quickly signed him to a two-year deal.
+Scunthorpe released him in May 2006, and Leyton Orient manager Martin Ling quickly signed him to a two-year deal.
 He scored five goals in 46 games in 2006–07, as Orient avoided relegation by a four-point margin.
-He played 28 League One games in 2007–08, before in March he joined Ian McParland's Notts County on loan until the end of the season.
+He played 28 League One games in 2007–08, before in March, he joined Ian McParland's Notts County on loan until the end of the season.
 He played nine games for County as the club avoided losing their Football League status after finishing just six points ahead of Mansfield Town.
 At the end of the season he was released by the O's.